Eucaa/historebay/README.md

 * [HTML5](https://www.w3schools.com/html/html5_intro.asp)
     - This project uses HTML to build the foundation of the web application and includes links to [_Bootstrap_](https://getbootstrap.com/docs/4.4/getting-started/introduction/), Bootstrap JS, CSS, and Font Awesome.
 * [CSS](https://www.w3schools.com/css/)
-    - This project uses CSS to style the features of the web application, including the header, footer and each page of the issue tracker.
+    - This project uses CSS to style the features of the web application, including the header, footer and each page of the application.
 It is also used to modify Bootstrap 4 styles.
 * [Javascript](https://www.w3schools.com/js/)
-    - This project uses JavaScript to provide the functionality for the Stripe API and for the back-to-top button.
+    - This project uses JavaScript to provide the functionality for the Stripe API and for the functionality of the search field, the contact form and the carousel.
+The carousel JS is provided by Bootstrap 4.
 * [Python](https://www.python.org/)
-    - This project uses Python to provide the backend functionality of the issue tracker, including functions to report bugs and request features.
+    - This project uses Python to provide the backend functionality, including functions to report bugs.
 * [Django](https://www.djangoproject.com/)
-    - This project uses Django, a high-level Python Web framework for pragmatic design.
+    - This project uses Django, a Python Web framework for pragmatic design.
 * [Stripe](https://stripe.com/en-nl)
     - This project uses the Stripe payment API, providing a secure payment form for the application.
 * [JQuery](https://jquery.com/)
     - The project uses JQuery to simplify DOM manipulation.
 * [Google Fonts](https://fonts.google.com/)
-    - The project uses JQuery to simplify DOM manipulation.
+    - The project uses the font Domine as chosen letter type.
 * [Font Awesome](https://fontawesome.com/)
     - This project uses Font Awesome to provide icons for the application.
 * [WhiteNoise](http://whitenoise.evans.io/en/stable/)
-    - This project uses WhiteNoise to hose the staticfiles for Heroku.
-It provides radically simplified static file serving for Python web apps.
+    - This project uses WhiteNoise to host the staticfiles for Heroku.
 * [Balsamiq Mockups](https://balsamiq.com/wireframes/desktop/)
     - This project used Balsamiq Mockups for the Skeleton and Surface Plan, providing views of the web application.
 * [MySQL](https://www.mysql.com/products/workbench/)
-    - This project used Balsamiq Mockups for the creation of the ERD to shows entities (main tables) of the database and relationships between tables within that database.
+    - This project used MySQL for the creation of the ERD to show entities (main tables) of the database and relationships between tables within that database.
 * [Pencil](https://pencil.evolus.vn/)
     - This project used Pencil Project for the creation of the workflow, to show the the route that a user can experience when entering the website and making a purchase.

 # Testing
 _____